 Tidal emergent marsh: This cover-type includes areas which are vegetated, generally between Mean Higher High and Mean Low Water that are subject to unrestricted tidal inundation and drained by slightly deeper, unvegetated channels.
 For this project, it includes areas which could become vegetated in the future through placement of dredged material and exposure to tidal action at Montezuma Wetlands or Cullinan Ranch, as well as vegetated margins of sloughs which may be affected locally by offloading facilities and pipes needed to transport dredged material.
 Species composition varies with salinity and elevation with respect to mean tide level.
-It provides habitat for mammals including the salt marsh harvest mouse, tidal marsh birds such as Ridgway's Rail, macroinvertebrates, and juvenile fishes.
-Tidal marshes also produce and export organic matter that support the food web throughout estuaries and bays.
+Tidal marshes provide habitat for mammals including the salt marsh harvest mouse, tidal marsh birds such as California clapper rail, macroinvertebrates, and juvenile fishes.
+Tidal marshes also produce and export organic matter that supports the food web.
 Evaluation species would be a marsh specialist like the marsh wren.
-The unvegetated tidal channel component of tidal marsh is considered to be an important breeding and nursery area for fishes, and foraging area for shorebirds.
+The unvegetated tidal channel component of tidal marsh is an important breeding and nursery area for some fishes, and foraging area for shorebirds.
 Most historical tidal marsh in the Bay area has been lost due to industrial salt production or coastal development and fill.
-Due to this regional scarcity, importance to the ecosystem, and very high value to the evaluation species, we designate tidal emergent marsh as Resource Category 2, with a goal of no net loss of in-kind habitat value.
+However, the restoration of tidal marshes in the past 20 years is beginning to increase this habitat type.

 Mudflat: Mudflats are unvegetated tidal areas between Mean Low Water and MLLW that are exposed during low tide.
 A limited amount of mudflat could be locally disturbed at least temporarily by construction and operation of an offloader and/or pipeline needed to deliver sediment to Cullinan Ranch.
 Depending on initial elevation and subsequent revegetation rate, some expanses of mudflat could form initially at either Cullinan Ranch or Montezuma Wetlands.
 Mudflats produce diatoms, worms, and shellfish, which provide forage for numerous shorebirds, gulls, terns, and larger wading birds.
-During higher tide stages, fish enter the mudflats and forage.
+During higher tide stages, fish enter the mudflats to forage.

 Shorebird species which specialize on exposed mud such as the western sandpiper would be an appropriate evaluation species.
 Although there has been some loss of mudflat due to development and fill, it remains moderately abundant in the Bay.
-Due to this abundance and high importance to the evaluation species, mudflat is designated Resource Category 2, with a goal of no net loss of in-kind habitat value.

 Seasonal Wetland: Seasonal wetlands include low areas of Cullinan Ranch or Montezuma Wetlands that regularly pond during the winter.
 The more open wetlands can support vernal pool crustaceans, while the vegetated areas include some pickleweed and salt grass known to support the salt marsh harvest mouse.
-An evaluation species would be a marsh specialist like the marsh wren.
-This particular cover-type is largely a consequence of historical diking, and is of low-to-moderate abundance and value to the evaluation species.
-Restoration actions would result in eventual replacement with tidal emergent marsh that is considered of greater value.
-Due to the moderate abundance and importance, relative to the restored cover-types, seasonal wetland is designated Resource Category 2, with a goal of no net loss of in-kind habitat value.
+For the lower salinity ponds expected in these locations, we would select a duck such as the northern shoveler as an evaluation species.
+This particular cover-type is largely a consequence of historical diking and is of low-to-moderate abundance and value to the evaluation species.
+Restoration actions would result in eventual replacement of ponded areas with tidal emergent marsh in areas where it is considered of greater value.

 Upland: Upland in the project area occurs mostly as non-native annual grassland habitat on dike slopes surrounding the Montezuma Wetlands placement site.
 Limited portions could be temporarily affected by construction of offloading facilities or pipelines needed to deliver dredged material.
 Larger areas of upland on Montezuma Wetlands would be disturbed, then later restored to tidal wetlands.
 Upland supports common small mammals and passerine birds, some of which are non-native.
 The uplands at Montezuma Wetlands also contain some seasonal wetlands, where California least tern has been documented foraging since 2005.
 A native species like the California vole would be an appropriate evaluation species.
-A modest area of upland adjacent to tidal emergent marsh does have value as roosting habitat for birds during high tides, and as refugium for the listed salt marsh harvest mouse during tidal flood events.
-Considering both the regional abundance as well as the importance of preserving some uplands near tidal habitats, we designate upland as Resource Category 4, with a mitigation goal to minimize loss of habitat value.
+A modest area of upland adjacent to tidal emergent marsh has value as roosting habitat for birds during high tides, and as refugium for the listed salt marsh harvest mouse during tidal flood events.